 There are 2 main ways in which you can use a WordPress site as a freelancer.

 - As a blog to promote your freelance services and sell products.
 You add to your blog up to 3 times a week and put most of your energy into creating content.

 - Sell your freelance services primarily with having dedicated pages, a portfolio page, and then adding a blog to drive targeted traffic.
 But in this instance, you are not updating your blog regularly (maybe once a month)

-Personally, I have had great success doing both.
-Once I had a WordrePss site completely devoted to selling my services assisting with webinars.
-I rarely ever did a blog for it , if anything I would say once every couple of months.
+Personally, I’ve had great success doing both.
+Once I had a WordPress site completely devoted to selling my services assisting with webinars.
+Rarely ever doing a blog, if anything, once every couple of months.

-So really it does not seem to matter how much content you add to your website if you only want to have one to sell your freelance services.
+So really, it doesn’t seem to matter how much content you add to your website if you only want to sell your freelance services.
 What matters is how you do marketing and keyword research.